 A study of the laws and theories of chemistry, stoichiometry atomic and molecular structure of matter, chemical bonding, properties of solutions, and periodicity of the elements.
-Three lecture periods and one three-hour laboratory per week.
+Three lectures and one three-hour laboratory per week.
 Two tutorial sessions are offered each week.
-Prerequisites: satisfactory score on math ACT or SAT and on chemistry placement exam.
+Prerequisite: placement.
 Fall, Summer.